Josh-Savvy/geegpay/README.md

 ## Overview

 This project is built using Next.js, TypeScript, and Tailwind CSS.
-Additionally, it includes a Dark Mode feature for enhanced user experience.
+I minimized the use of 3rd party libraries, to ensure faster bundling and loading time, and an optimzed UX.
+It also includes a Dark Mode feature for enhanced user experience.

 ## Features